exbotanical/ys/docs/documentation/routing.md

 # Routing and Middleware

-Under the hood, a router in Ys is implemented as a trie data structure.
+Under the hood, the Ys router is implemented as a trie data structure.
 When you register routes, the corresponding route records are inserted into the trie.

-When a request is received, a thread is dispatched from the thread pool.
-The request is parsed into a `request*` object and a trie search is performed using the request path.
+When a request is received, it is parsed into a `request*` object and a trie search is performed using the request path.

 If the trie search yields no result, the 404 handler is invoked.
-If the user does not attach one to the `router_attr*` used to initialize the router, the default handler will be used (likewise for 405 and 500 handling).
+If the user does not attach a custom 404 handler to the router, the default handler will be used (likewise for 405 and 500 handling).

-If the trie search does yield a result, but the request method does not match any request method registered in the route record, the 405 handler is invoked.
+If the trie search *does* yield a result, but the request method does not match any request method registered in the route record, the 405 handler is invoked.

 Finally, if the trie search yields a result and the request method is valid, the matching route handler is invoked, but not before any registered middlewares.
 Middlewares are invoked in a LIFO fashion, with the actual route handler executed last.

 This means middleware handlers have an opportunity to intercept route handlers and perform tasks such as authorization, apply a CORS policy, etc. In order to stop a request handler chain, you can set the `done` flag on the `response*` with `set_done`.
-If a middleware handler sets the `done` flag, no subsequent handlers will be invoked; instead, the response will be serialized and sent back to the client.
+If a middleware handler sets the `done` flag, no subsequent handlers will be invoked; instead, the response will immediately be serialized and sent back to the client.

 ## Initializing Router Attributes